suliveevil/Chaos/001软件/编辑器/Emacs/Emacs 内置插件和模式.md

-mixal-mode                :Major mode for the mix asm language mode-local                :Support for mode local facilities modula2                   :Modula-2 editing support package morse                     :Convert text to morse code and back mouse-copy                :One-click text copy and move mouse-drag                :Use mouse-2 to do a new style of scrolling mpc                       :A client for the Music Player Daemon mpuz                      :Multiplication puzzle for GNU Emacs msb                       :Customizable buffer-selection with multiple menus
+mixal-mode                :Major mode for the mix asm language mode-local                :Support for mode local facilities modula2                   :Modula-2 editing support package mpc                       :A client for the Music Player Daemon mpuz                      :Multiplication puzzle for GNU Emacs msb                       :Customizable buffer-selection with multiple menus